bazelbuild/bazel/docs/FAQ.md

   Gradle's, letting Bazel understand exactly what each action does.
   This allows for more parallelism and better reproducibility.

-* Buck, Pants: Both tools were created and developed by ex-Googlers at Twitter and FourSquare, and Facebook respectively.
+* Pants, Buck: Both tools were created and developed by ex-Googlers at Twitter and Foursquare, and Facebook respectively.
 They have been modeled after Bazel, but their feature sets are different, so they aren't viable alternatives for us.